6 Major Signs You Might Be Lukewarm and Why It Can Be Dangerous.

 4. Assumed Salvation

 You “think” you’re saved.
 Do you know that question: “if you died today are you 100% sure you’d go to heaven?”
 If the answer is “yeah, I think so” that’s not reassuring.
-When asked why they usually don’t have an answer.
+When asked why people usually don’t have an answer.
 Or they may say, “because I’m a good person.”

 5. Not Cultivating Your Gifts